 By 7:27 AM, I had posted:

 I was spiraling down.
 I knew people who said they weren’t going to vote.
 They didn’t like Hillary.
 They would have voted for Bernie.
 “My vote doesn’t matter anyway.”
 I heard that last sentence the most from Black people.
 That sentiment pissed me off.
-I considered this throwing salt on every enslaved African that was beaten with a lash; spitting on the graves of those lynched; spitting and slapping the faces of every Civil Rights icon that fought for future generations to have the right to vote.
-If you are able-bodied, there is NO justification that you can make before me for not exercising your civic duty.
+I considered this throwing salt on every enslaved Africans that were beaten with a lash; spitting on the graves of those lynched; spitting and slapping the faces of every Civil Rights icon that fought for future generations to have the right to vote.
+If you are able-bodied, there is NO justification that you can make to me for not exercising your civic duty.

 My spiral was deepening the longer I stayed in my hotel room watching pundits pontificate on how things could have strayed so far from the models and polls.
 I got dressed and went for a walk.
 I needed to distract myself.